jkoleti-uml/5130f2023/diet-fit/readme.md

 # Diet Fit App

 This is a Fast-API powered web application which designed to help users calculate their BMI and estimate their average calorie intake, using their personal information as input.
-This application will also provide tailored diet and fitness plans for users ofr a week.
+This application will also provide tailored diet and fitness plans for users for a week.

 ## Table of Contents